dnesteryuk/site_prism.vcr/README.md

 ### Applying VCR cassettes on click

-Now only after clicking on an element cassettes can be applied:
+Now cassettes can be applied only on a click event:

 ```ruby
 @products_page.car_details_link.click_and_apply_vcr